top of page

 Establishing Vision and Topics

-The City and our engagement partners are collecting community input and ideas to develop the plan’s key topics, visions, and goals.
+The City and our engagement partners collected community input and ideas to develop the plan’s key topics, visions, and goals.

 Fall 2022 – Creating: Developing Recommendations

-We will engage stakeholders to develop and refine goals, strategies and recommendations to address the topics identified in the listening phase.
+Residents, city agencies and stakeholders were engaged to develop and refine goals, strategies and recommendations to address the topics identified in the listening phase.

 Writing and Revising Plan